 - Decompression: During this procedure, the tissue that is compressing the nerve or spinal cord is removed.
 This creates more room in the spinal canal.

-- Stabilization: In this procedure for treatment for spinal stenosis the amount of movement between the bones of the spine is limited.
+- Stabilization: In this procedure for spinal stenosis treatment, the amount of movement between the bones of the spine is limited.

 Decompression Surgery for the Treatment of Spinal Stenosis